Madelene/100-days-of-code/log.md

 - Back in the office!
 - Writing SQL!
 - Created datasets for my integration.
 Hope all of the data customers need is there!
+- Read more Competing Against Luck

 **Thoughts:**
 - Tonight kicks off BrightGauge's Data Driven Workshop.
 Looking forward to seeing what it's all about!
+- The big takeaway is that Jobs To Be Done is less product oriented and more process oriented.